-Sodium Chloride needs to be applied regularly throughout a weather event – as does Calcium Chloride – but will typically need to be applied in larger quantities.
-This often isn't a problem owing to the affordability of this agent, but Calcium Chloride is definitely more efficient.
+Sodium chloride needs to be applied regularly throughout a weather event – as does calcium chloride – but will typically need to be applied in larger quantities.
+This often isn't a problem owing to the affordability of this agent, but calcium chloride is more efficient.

 By melting water in lower concentrations, Calcium Chloride doesn't need to be applied in quantities quite as substantial.